ariel-adam/hello-world/README.md

 Enhancing the redme file as an excerise

 Creating a change from a new branch

+# new-feature # another change just for the fun

 Adding a change into the file

 # new-feature changes # Adding a line